keithbuhler/keithbuhler.github.io/index.md

 Or are you already part of a school that is tired, deadlocked, running low on funds, or getting weird?

-We need more, high quality, sustainable schools -- not later, now!
+We need more, high quality, sustainable schools -- and soon!

-And existing schools do not have to close, wind down, or get stuck.
+Existing schools do not have to close, wind down, or get stuck.
 They can be re-energized, re-envisioned, restored, and re-opened.

 I'm Keith Buhler and my mission is to advance Christian education throughout the nation and the world.